Research

 Peer Reviewed Publications

 1. How Do Acquisitions Affect the Mental Health of Employees?”, Coauthors: Laurent Bach Ramin Baghai, and Rui Silva.
-Conditional Accepted at Management Science, 2024 Abstract
+Accepted at Management Science, 2024 Abstract

 .
 We study employee mental health as a non-monetary measure of the long-term effects of mergers.
 Using employer-employee level data linked to individual health records, we document that the incidence of stress, anxiety, depression, and psychiatric medication usage increased following mergers.
 These effects are prevalent among employees from both targets and acquirers, in weak as well as in growing, profitable firms.
 Employees who experience negative career developments within the merging firms, `blue-collar’ workers and employees with lower skills are most affected.
 Mergers that generate more mental illness among employees perform worse post-transaction.
 A variety of tests address endogeneity concerns